Freemium: Origin

 The business model has been in use for software since the 1980s.
-The term freemium to describe this model appears to have been created much later, in response to a 2006 blog post by venture capitalist Fred Wilson summarizing the model:Give your service away for free, possibly ad supported but maybe not, acquire a lot of customers very efficiently through word of mouth, referral networks, organic search marketing, etc., then offer premium-priced value-added services or an enhanced version of your service to your customer base.Jarid Lukin of Alacra, one of Wilson's portfolio companies, then suggested the term "freemium" for this model.
+The term freemium to describe this model was coined much later, in response to a 2006 blog post by venture capitalist Fred Wilson summarizing the model:Give your service away for free, possibly ad supported but maybe not, acquire a lot of customers very efficiently through word of mouth, referral networks, organic search marketing, etc., then offer premium-priced value-added services or an enhanced version of your service to your customer base.Jarid Lukin of Alacra, one of Wilson's portfolio companies, then suggested the term "freemium" for this model.

 In 2009, Chris Anderson published the book Free, which examines the popularity of this business model.
 As well as for traditional proprietary software and services, it is now also often used by Web 2.0 and open source companies.
-In 2014, Eric Seufert published the book Freemium Economics, which attempts to deconstruct the economic principles of the freemium model and prescribe a framework for implementing them into software products.
+In 2014, Eric Seufert published the book Freemium Economics, which examines the freemium model in software products and the use of analytics and user segmentation in implementing it.

 The freemium model is closely related to tiered services.
 Notable examples include LinkedIn, Badoo, Discord, Spotify and in the form of a "soft" paywall, such as those employed by The New York Times and La Presse+.
 This is often in a time-limited or feature-limited version to promote a paid-for full version.
 The model is particularly suited to software as the cost of distribution is negligible.

-A freemium model is sometimes used to build a consumer base when the marginal cost of producing extra units is low.
-Thus little is lost by giving away free software licenses as long as significant cannibalization is avoided.
+A freemium model is sometimes used to build a consumer base when the marginal cost of producing additional copies is low.
+Thus, little is lost by giving away free software licenses as long as significant cannibalization is avoided.
+Research on freemium services emphasizes balancing the free tier so it attracts and retains users without reducing the perceived value of the premium tier.
 Other examples include free-to-play games – video games that can be downloaded without paying.
 Video game publishers of free-to-play games rely on other means to generate revenue – such as optional in-game virtual items that can be purchased by players to enhance gameplay or aesthetics.